 Spot the error

-The problem with our trivial sales comparison spreadsheet is that the 2015 total is calculated as
+The problem with our trivial sales comparison spreadsheet is that the total for last year is calculated as

 =SUM(B4:B8).
-That is, the 2015 total omits the June figure, while the 2016 total includes all the months.
-If the 2015 total included June too, then the change in sales would be zero — a very different result.
+That is, the total for last year omits the June figure, while the total for this year includes all the months.
+If the total for last year included June too, then the change in sales would be minus 1 – a very different result.

 This trivial example includes a simple error that cascades down to the bottom line result (the change in sales).
 The error is not obvious because the spreadsheet displays reasonable looking values in each cell.
 Only when we carefully check the data and the formulae does the error become apparent.